SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/index.md

 ## Requirements

-Before a new application gets listed in the App Store
+Before a new application gets listed in the App Store:

 * Your standard application has [passed certification][5], including Watchcom's security evaluation.
 * You have appointed a designated commercial contact to help us get your application ready for production.